Kuroi-Yuki/AssemblyDriverlessCarPart3/README.md

 ## The Model

 ![Model](https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2016/08/inference-624x132.png)
+**The trained network is used to generate steering commands from a single front-facing center camera.**

 The trained Machine Learning model is built with Keras on top of Tensorflow.
 It was developed by [Nvidia](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) for their self driving cars, and was adapted for the purpose of this workshop.